singpath/example-app/docs/angular.md

 ## Controllers

-Controllers are used as bridges between views and models, and augment a scope with values and function.
-They can either receive the scope to manipulate it or an instance of the controller can be assign to a scope property (`$ctrl` by default for component controllers).
+Controllers augment a scope with values and function (usually to as event handlers).
+They are mainly used as bridges between views and models.
+They can either receive the scope to manipulate it, or an instance of the controller can be assign to a scope property (`$ctrl` by default for component controllers).
 We will use the later strategy.
 It shows explicitly where a value comes from and avoid errors associated with prototypical inheritance.

 Controllers can be used in various way.
 We will mainly use them as component/directive controller.